We're

 The doctor who comes to the house to sign the death certificate is

-perfect for Isabelle, so all ends well for the Ducotel family and the three
+a perfect beau for Isabelle, so all ends well for the Ducotel family and the three

 convicts say goodbye.
 Instead of making their escape, however, the convicts